Data Controller

 How we collect (the source) and use the information

 Care and Treatment Reviews are independent panel meetings about your care arranged by the ICB.
-The CTR panel is made up or professionals who are not involved in your everyday care.
+The CTR panel is made up of professionals who are not involved in your everyday care.
 The panel members listen to you and to everyone involved in your care.
 They look at your notes and check that your care and plans are working well.
 They use this information and their own experience to decide what will improve your care and plans for the future.
 They speak up when they think your care could be different or better.

 ICBs have to understand people’s needs, to plan for different levels of support at different times.
 They work with other health and social care services to find out who needs extra support or contact to make sure things are satisfactory.
 Any list of names will only be kept by the ICB if they are in receipt of funding from Individual Funding Requests (IFR) or Continuing Health Care (CHC).
 This list or register helps the ICB work with health and social care services.
 It allows them to arrange the extra support needed, if a CTR is needed, or extra help for carers.
 If you need a community CTR, you can join this register.
 Ask your care co-ordinator about it.